teiniker/teiniker-lectures-softwaretesting/inspection/static-analysis/type-hints/README.md

-# Type Checking in Python
+# Type Hints in Python

 Languages such as Java or C/C++ are statically typed.
 Essentially this means that type checking will take place at compile time based on the source code.